USA TODAY Sports/NFCA High School Super 25 softball rankings

-LOUISVILLE, Ky. — Lake Creek capped a perfect season with its first state championship and remained atop the USA TODAY Sports/NFCA High School Super 25 for an 12th week.
+LOUISVILLE, Ky. — A second straight Indiana Class 4A crown helped Roncalli solidify the No. 2 spot behind Lake Creek in the USA TODAY Sports/NFCA High School Super 25.

-The (41-0) Lions beat Rock Hill, 8-2, in last Friday’s Texas state 5A semis and then blanked Georgetown, 7-0, on junior Ava Brown’s one-hit shutout in Saturday’s title game.
+Texas 5A titlist Lake Creek (41-0) continued as the top team for a 13th week, while the (33-0) Royals stayed right on their heels with last Saturday’s 16-0 rout of Harrison in the state final.

-No. 2 Roncalli (32-0) can claim a state crown of its own when it faces Harrison in Saturday’s Indiana Class 4A championship.
-The Royals defeated both Pendleton Heights and Shelbyville last Saturday to advance in the tournament.
+Keagan Rothrock, the Gatorade National Player of the Year for a second straight season, tossed a two-hit shutout in the championship game, striking out 15 of the 24 batters she faced on 94 pitches.
+She broke a number of her own single-season school records from Roncalli’s 2021 title run, including wins (28), strikeouts (382) and shutouts (19) in the circle, and had 14 home runs and 55 RBI (tied with fellow junior Abbey Hofmann) on offense.

 State rankings submitted by the 2022 NFCA High School Steering Committee are used to compile the USA TODAY Sports/NFCA High School Super 25.
 Teams are chosen based on performance, roster quality, strength of schedule, and active NFCA membership.